-Data Member Definition Auto Delete Yes or no. Used when NerveCenter is integrated with a network management platform.
+Data Member Definition Managed On or off.
+Indicates whether the node is to be managed by NerveCenter or not.
+By default, all nodes discovered by NerveCenter or a network management platform are managed.
+Suppressed Yes or no. Indicates whether the node is in a suppressed state.
+Suppressing a node limits polling because if the node is suppressed and a related poll is suppressible, that poll cannot cause an SNMP GetRequest to be sent to the node.
+Auto Delete Yes or no. Used when NerveCenter is integrated with a network management platform.
 If a node is removed from the platform's database, NerveCenter removes the node from its database if this attribute is yes.
 Read Community Contains the community name that NerveCenter will include in any SNMP GetRequest or GetNextRequest that it sends to the agent on this node.
 By default, set to public.
 Write Community Contains the community name that NerveCenter will include in any SNMP SetRequest that it sends to the agent on this node.
 By default, set to public.
 IP Address List Contains the node's IP address.
 If the node is multihomed, IP Address List can contain a list of addresses.
 Port Contains the number of the port that the node's agent uses to receive SNMP messages.
 By default, the port is set to 161.
 Error Status Lists the current SNMP error status, if applicable, for a node.
-Polls will not happen for any nodes whose error status is one of the following: AuthKeyFail PrivKeyFail AuthPrivKeyFail V3InitFail TestVersionFail ClassifyFail See SNMP Error Status on page 110 for a full list of SNMP errors.
+Polls will not happen for any nodes whose error status is one of the following: AuthKeyFail PrivKeyFail ◆ AuthPrivKeyFail ◆ V3InitFail TestVersionFail ClassifyFail See SNMP Error Status on page 130 for a full list of SNMP errors.